Harald-U/knative-handson-workshop/openshift/1-Prereqs.md

 1. Access IBM Cloud Shell using the icon in the title bar.
 Make sure you are in the IBM account (1840867 - Advowork)!:
    ![cs ico](images/cloudshell-icon.png)
 1. It will take a moment to set up a session.
-Cloud Shell offers 500 MB of temporary storage, the session will close after 1 hour off inactivity, workspace data will be removed then.
+Cloud Shell offers 500 MB of temporary storage, the session will close after 1 hour of inactivity, workspace data will be removed then.
 1. Go back to the OpenShift Web Console and in the upper right corner open the pull down, select "Copy Login Command":
    ![copy login](images/copy-login-command.png)
-1. A new browser tab opens, click on "Display Token", and the next screen, copy the command to "Log in with this token":
+1. A new browser tab opens, click on "Display Token", and on the next screen, copy the command to "Log in with this token":
    ![login-token](images/login-token.png)
 1. Go back to your IBM Cloud Shell session, paste the command and execute it:
    ![oc in cloudshell](images/cloudshell-oc-login.png)